canahmed/cen310-midterm-Parlak-CanAhmediYasar/README.md

 ## Clean Project

-You can run 9-clean-project.bat to clean project outputs.
+You Can run 9-clean-project.bat to clean project outputs.